About measuring paid & organic search results

 The paid & organic report is a predefined report in Google Ads.
-To navigate to the report, click the reporting icon in the upper right corner of your account, then Predefined reports, then Basic.
+To navigate to the report, click the reporting icon in the top right-hand corner of your account, then Predefined reports, then Basic.
 The report is updated once a day.

 Here are the columns found in the paid & organic report, and definitions for each metric: